dappforce/subsocial-docs/docs/basics/staking/Overview.md

 which would represent 1.2% annual inflation to the token supply.
 However, as we test the system in the first few months, these tokens will be taken from the Subsocial treasury, instead of minting them.

-Staked tokens will be subject to a unbonding period in order to unstake them.
+Staked tokens will be subject to a roughly 7 day unbonding period in order to unstake them.
 After the unbonding period, another transaction will be required to fully unlock the tokens.

 While Subsocial does not *need* staking, as it is secured by Polkadot, the implementation of Creator Staking will still positively benefit the network,